 and use reprozip to trace the script execution, rather than the experiment itself.
 In this way, ReproZip is able to capture the local server as well, which ensures that the server will be alive at the time of the reproduction.

-For example, if you have an web app that uses PostgreSQL and that runs until
+For example, if you have an web app that uses MySQL and that runs until

 Ctrl+C is received, you can use the following script: